spiral/docs/docs/en/framework/application-server.md

 # Framework - Application Server

-The Spiral Framework uses [RoadRunner](https://roadrunner.dev) as high-powered application server.
+The Spiral Framework uses [RoadRunner](https://roadrunner.dev) as a high-powered application server.

 ## Downloading

 You can download the application server directly from [release page](https://github.com/roadrunner-server/roadrunner/releases).

 The best way is to use composer package `spiral/roadrunner-cli`.
-It will help you to download server
+It will help you to download the server
 automatically:

 ```bash